Multiply connected wandering domains of meromorphic functions: the pursuit of uniform internal dynamics: Uniformity in long-term behaviours of the hyperbolic metric

+We have completed the proof of case (c), and hence finished the proof of Theorem~\ref{thm:mix}.

-\begin{remark} This argument can be adapted to the contracting case \textit{and} to drop the dependence on $z_0$, which takes care of the eventually isometric case in its general form.
+\begin{remark} This argument can be adapted to rule out the existence of contracting points \textit{and} to drop the dependence on the base point $z_0$, which takes care of the eventually isometric case in its general form.
 Indeed, the contradiction above can be obtained for any pair of points $z, w\in U$ such that $d_{U_n}(f^n(z), f^n(w))$ is not eventually constant -- one need only choose a sufficiently large radius for the discs where the $\phi_k$ are to be defined. \end{remark}